top of page

 • Buttock and leg pain (sciatica, hamstring strains, calf tightness/spasms)

-Is it Similar to Acupuncture?
+Is it similar to acupuncture?

 Acupuncture is used to treat traditional chinese medical diagnoses of visceral and systemic dysfunction, while dry needling is used to assess and treat myofascial pain.
 Dry needling relieves pain by inactivating trigger points which relieves tension and tightness.